 Skirt – Size M, $94

-Freda Salvador creates art for your feet in the most comfortable way.
+Freda Salvador creates comfortable art for your feet.
 These woven leather red flats are the perfect item to either elevate a basic outfit or throw on for a formal event where you don’t want to worry about a pair of heels hurting after 30 minutes.
 Y’all are lucky they are too small for my tall girl feet because otherwise, I would probably buy them before they even hit the floor.

 Size 9.5, $138